samjones00/docs/docs/_documentation/NetCore.md

 ### ServiceStack.Logging Adapters

+The default
 Logging is an example of an abstraction which didn't make sense to maintain a separate implementation as any adapter would only be able to support logging within ServiceStack.
 With logging you'll want to configure it one place and have it apply to your whole application, so we've instead pre-configured ServiceStack.Logging to proxy all messages to .NET Core's [logging abstraction](https://docs.asp.net/en/latest/fundamentals/logging.html) where you'll only need to configure logging once in `Startup` and have it handle all logging solution-wide.

+### .NET Standard 2.0 Logging Providers

+Whilst our recommendation is to use .NET Core's Logging Abstraction, if you prefer you can avoid this abstraction and configure logging with ServiceStack directly with the logging providers below which maintains **.NET Standard 2.0** versions:

+ - ServiceStack.Logging.Serilog
+ - ServiceStack.Logging.Slack

+> Support for `NLog` will be added once their stable NuGet release contains .NET Standard builds.

 ### WebRootPath and ContentRootPath